Uma-dev99/Flight-Delay-Prediction/README.md

 # Flight-Delay-Prediction
-Predicting whether a flight will be delayed, and if so, by how much time.Used Supervised learning algorithms like logistic regression, decision trees, random forests, gradient boosting and accuracy in all of them.
+Predicting whether a flight will be delayed, and if so, by how much time.
+Used Algorithm
+## Gradient Boosting and XGBoost .